CloudLabsAI-Azure/RTIAD-Workshop/English/labs/lab-05.md

 2. Copy and paste the following query into the query pane.
 This query extracts the latitude and longitude from the Ip address column from this data stream to generate a location that you can plot on a map.
+    **Run** the query.
 This query can take a little bit more time than the previous ones.

     ```
     //Impressions by location